hasura/graphql-engine/docs/graphql/manual/actions/codegen/examples/python-flask.rst

 For password hashing, the ``argon2`` API is minimal and straightforward: an instance of a password hasher is created with ``PasswordHasher()``, which has methods ``.hash(password)``, ``.verify(hashed_password, password)``, and ``.check_needs_rehash(hashed_password)``.

-In our signup handler, the first thing we'll do is convert the Action input password to a secure hash:
+In our signup handler, the first thing we'll do is convert the action input password to a secure hash:

 .. code-block:: python